utopia-foss/dantro/doc/philosophy.rst

     :dedent: 4

 In dantro, this is used by :py:mod:`~dantro.containers`, :py:mod:`~dantro.groups`, :py:mod:`~dantro.data_loaders` and even :py:mod:`~dantro.plot_creators`.
-It allows to add functionality to classes in a granular fashion, customizing them for a particular use case.
+It allows adding functionality to classes in a granular fashion, customizing them for a particular use case.
-At the same time, this approach makes it easy to retain a shared interface which allows to store all these heterogeneous objects in the same :ref:`data tree <phil_data_tree>`.
+At the same time, this approach makes it easy to retain a shared interface that allows storing all these heterogeneous objects in the same :ref:`data tree <phil_data_tree>`.

 For more information on how to specialize dantro for use in your project, see :doc:`specializing`.